 Flanking the east edge of Gentilly, Pontchartrain Park is 640-acre green space complete with a golf course, tennis court, baseball field, and playground.
 The subdivision surrounding the park was one of the first developed specifically for African Americans in the segregated South.
 Today, it remains a gathering spot and an urban oasis for the residents of Gentilly.

 Cookies, cakes, donuts, pies – whichever sweet treat you have a craving for, Heavenly Sweets has it.

 This golf course located within Pontchartrain Park is named for legendary New Orleans golf course designer Joseph M. Bartholomew.
 Bartholomew was the first African American to be inducted into the Greater New Orleans Sports Hall of Fame.
 Tee up on Tuesday-Sundays year-round.
 After a round on the green, relax with a delicious Creole meal from The Munch Factory.

-Every fall, Pontchartrain Park transforms into a hub for the community, complete with stages for live music, food and drink vendors, arts and crafts and children’s activities.
-The festival has been cancelled for 2020 due to the Covid, but you can mark your calendar to attend next year’s Gentilly Fest from October 8-10, 2021.
+Every fall, Pontchartrain Park transforms into a hub for the community, complete with stages for live music, food and drink vendors, arts and crafts, and children’s activities.
+Plan to attend the festival this year from October 7-9, 2022.

 New Orleans Lakefront

 There’s no better way to end a day in Gentilly than with a trip to the Lakefront.
 Watch as sailboats float by and take in the breeze off the water.
 There are plenty of great spots to choose from to watch the sun set on a great day in the neighborhood.